 The American dream means having a reasonable rate of income growth for working people and their families but more and more citizens are finding it difficult to achieve.
 A majority of the US middle-class households haven’t seen their wage rise in the last 15 years.
 In fact, the percentage of middle-class households in the US is actually falling, and the median household income has continued to fall while income for the wealthy continues to grow.

-Not only has the wealth of the rich doubled over the last three years, corporate revenues are at record high levels.
+Not only has the wealth of the rich doubled over the last three years, but corporate revenues are also at record high levels.
 According to Goldman Sachs, in 2015 corporate profits grew five times faster than wages.

 The stay-at-home parent is now a financial risk

 There was a time in America when middle-class families could lead a comfortable lifestyle on one parent’s earnings, those days are gone.
-An increase in costs, combined with stagnation of wages, mean that families are struggling to make ends meet.
+An increase in costs, combined with stagnation of wages, means that families are struggling to make ends meet.
 The stay-at-home parent is now a thing of the past.

 Over the years, stagnant wages and an increase in living expenses have rendered the American economy to be more debt-dependent, especially for middle-class households.
 The majority of American households have become dependent on debt to maintain their standards of living in the face of slow-growing wages.

 Canada is a world leader in economic mobility along with Scandinavian countries such as Denmark, Sweden, and Norway.
 It is true, the US may be richer but it is also significantly more unequal and a lot less mobile.